aspose-total/Aspose.Total-Products/total/en/android-java/conversion/json-to-wordml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert JSON Format to WORDML in Android Applications" h2="Parse JSON to WORDML within Android applications without using Microsoft<sup>&reg;</sup> Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert JSON to WORDML?</h2>

+JSON (JavaScript Object Notation) is a lightweight data-interchange format that is used to exchange data between different applications.
+It is a text-based, human-readable format that is used to store and transmit data objects consisting of attribute–value pairs and array data types.
+WORDML (Word Markup Language) is a markup language used to create documents in Microsoft Word.
+It is an XML-based format that is used to store and transport documents.
+Converting JSON to WORDML is a useful process for creating documents that can be used in a variety of applications.

+<h2>How Aspose.Total Helps for JSON to WORDML Conversion?</h2>

-You can convert JSON to WORDML in your Android applications in two-step process.
-Firstly, by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/) you can parse JSON to PDF.
-In the second step, you can convert PDF to WORDML by using Word Processing API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+Aspose.Total for Android via Java is a suite of APIs that can be used to convert JSON to WORDML in Android applications.
+It consists of two APIs: Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/) and Word Processing API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
+The process of converting JSON to WORDML involves two steps.
+Firstly, the JSON data is parsed to PDF using the Aspose.Cells for Android via Java API.
+In the second step, the PDF is converted to WORDML using the Aspose.Words for Android via Java API.
+This two-step process makes it easy to convert JSON to WORDML in Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}